In3tinct/LogBasedCloudMonitoringForOpenstack/README.md

 5) Logging the new instances created along with the private IP's assigned to them.

+6) A Dashboard with different quota limits like no. of instances used, Volume used, VCPU used, RAM used.

+7) Warnings are generated and displayed on the home screen if the quota is about to get filled which would warn the Administrator and the quotas can be managed or increased, avoiding user inconvience which may arise while creating instances.

 Frameworks and Tools used

 - A Ubuntu 16 Linux Box with 32GB of RAM